The views expressed by the host on this show documented to be almost always right, 99.6% of the time.

 A lot of people who didn't have jobs got houses.

-Well, a lot of people who may as well not have had jobs because they didn't have to show evidence they could repay the loans.
+Well, a lot of people may as well not have had jobs because they didn't have to show evidence they could repay the loans.

 See, that's the problem.

-No job Does equal a house.
+No job does equal a house.

 Not qualifying for a loan did get you one.